The Last Castle: Plot

-After ordering his men into action, Winter discovers that the scheme was just a bluff.
-Irwin uses the event to gain intelligence on how the prison guards would react during an actual uprising.
-Wheeler, who has made it clear that he hates Winter, nevertheless respects his argument that Wheeler has no idea how to run a military prison; he offers to transfer Irwin to another prison upon Winter's request, but he declines.

-Yates discreetly steals a U.S. flag from the warden's office during one of his visits, revealing he is on Irwin's side; Winter orders all the prisoners to the yard in an attempt to prevent their plot, but this was part of their plan as well, and the riot commences.
+After ordering a response, Winter discovers the letter was a bluff Irwin used to gain intelligence on how the guards would react during an actual uprising.
+Winter offers to transfer Irwin to another prison but Irwin declines.
+An infuriated Winter bribes Yates, an anti-social prisoner, with a reduced sentence to inform about Irwin's plans.
+Yates tells Winter that Irwin intends to take over the prison, then raise the flag upside down to signal distress.
+Yates steals a U.S. flag from Winter's office, revealing he's on Irwin's side; Winter orders all the prisoners to the yard in an attempt to prevent their plot, but Irwin anticipated this and an uprising commences.
 Using improvised weapons, the prisoners capture an armored vehicle and the prison helicopter, which Yates uses to kill Zamorro.
-The prisoners call Wheeler's headquarters and inform him of the riot.
-Winter has little time to regain control before Wheeler arrives to see the prison under siege, so he orders use of live ammunition against the prisoners.
+The prisoners inform Wheeler's headquarters of the riot, and when he arrives to see the prison under siege, orders the use of live ammunition to put it down.

-Winter knows from Yates that Irwin ultimately plans to raise the American flag upside down, signaling distress.
-Irwin's men create havoc, but ultimately are confronted by overwhelming numbers of guards armed with live ammunition.
-Winter orders the men to lie down, but they refuse.
-He orders them again, warning them that the sharpshooters positioned above them will fire if they do not obey.
-Just before he gives the order, Irwin orders his fellow prisoners to lie down.
-Winter then tells Irwin to return his flag, but Irwin replies, "It's not your flag", before he turns and begins walking toward the flagpole to raise it.

-An increasingly unsettled Winter tells Irwin, "You will not raise that flag upside down," but Irwin continues walking, despite the orders to cease and desist.
-Seeing that Irwin is ignoring him, Winter orders the shooters to fire on him, but they refuse.
-He orders them repeatedly but, as absolutely all of his men refuse to kill Irwin, Winter fatally shoots him in the back..
-As his life ebbs away, Irwin continues to raise the flag.

-Peretz places Winter under arrest for shooting Irwin.
-The prisoners, now standing again, begin to salute the flag.
-Astonishingly, Winter notices that Irwin has actually raised the flag right-side-up, meaning that he had shot Irwin fruitlessly.
-The flag flies above the prison's walls as General Wheeler arrives.
-Colonel Winter is led away in handcuffs.
-The inmates build a new wall as a memorial to their fallen comrades.
-Aguilar and Irwin's names are among those carved onto the castle wall.
+Overwhelmed by the guards, Winter orders the men to surrender or the sharpshooters will fire.
+Irwin orders them to give up and lie face down.
+Winter demands Irwin return his flag, but saying "It's not your flag" he carries it to the flagpole.
+Winter again instructs Irwin "You will not raise that flag upside down" and orders the sharpshooters to fire.
+They refuse and Winter shoots him in the back.
+Dying, Irwin raises the flag.
+Captain Peretz places Winter under arrest and the prisoners salute the flag, which Irwin raised right-side-up.
+The flag flies above the prison's walls as Wheeler arrives.
+Winter is led away in handcuffs.
+The inmates build a new wall as a memorial to their fallen comrades, which includes the names of Aguilar and Irwin.